tomahg/BodyLanguage/README.md

 #### Keyboard commands

-For debugging there are some keyboard commands awailable
+For debugging there are some keyboard commands available

 -   1: Show/hide the code
 -   2: Show grid lines, to calibrate how far to the right/left you'll need to move, and how low you need to duck